 Rosmarinus means dew of the sea, reflecting the plant's native habitat on seaside cliffs in the Mediterranean region.
 Tough and versatile, rosemary grows most luxuriantly just above the tide line, braving wind and salt spraybut it will thrive inland, even enduring blistering sun and poor alkaline soil, if given moderate water and infrequent light feeding.

 The many forms of rosemary vary in habit from stiff, erect types through rounded shrubs and squat, dense tufts to rock-hugging creepers.
-Height ranges from as low as 1 ft. to as tall as 6 ft. or more.
-Plants are thickly clothed in narrow, typically 1- to 1-in.-long, resinous, aromatic leaves that are usually glossy dark green above, grayish white beneath.
-Small clusters of - to -in. blossoms in various shades of blue (rarely pink or white) bloom through winter and spring; bloom occasionally repeats in fall.
+Height ranges from as low as 1 feet to as tall as 6 feet or more.
+Plants are thickly clothed in narrow, typically 1- to 1 inches-long, resinous, aromatic leaves that are usually glossy dark green above, grayish white beneath.
+Small clusters of - to inches blossoms in various shades of blue (rarely pink or white) bloom through winter and spring; bloom occasionally repeats in fall.
 Leaves are widely used as a seasoning.
 Flowers also are edible; add them to salads or use as a garnish.
 Blossoms attract birds, butterflies, and bees and are the source of excellent honey.
 Deer leave rosemary alone.